cjosephson/backcam/README.md

 Instructions for setting up the system are below, there is also an additional README in each subdirectory.
 There is a directory map in the last section of this document.

-The code is free to use for academic and personal purposes, but CANNOT be used for commercial purposes.
+The code is free to use for academic and personal purposes.

 ### Paper